 Expository writing based on materials presented in a specified social science course.
 Assignments include drafts of papers to be submitted in the specified course, and other pieces of analytical prose.
 Concurrent registration in the specified course required.
 Offered: AWSpS.

-English 298A is a writing link with English 491C.
+English 298A is a composition course linked with English 491B.
 Together, these classes are the Community Literacy Program, one of the longest-running community-based learning programs at UW.
 Find out more about Community Literacy at faculty.washington.edu/esoneill/clp.
+English 298 may be used to fulfill either the "C" (composition) or "W" (additional writing) requirements.
 THERE ARE NO PREREQUISITES, and students of all levels are welcome to sign up.
-Contact the instructor for add codes or with questions: firstname.lastname@example.org
+Contact the instructor for add codes or with questions: email@example.com

 Student learning goals